 Nelligan O’Brien Payne LLP has commenced a class action against BlackBerry Limited (“BlackBerry”) on behalf of a group of BlackBerry’s employees working in Ontario and across Canada.

-New dates for the Certification Motion have now been scheduled for April 29th and 30th, as well as May 16th, 2019 if a third date is required.
+The potential 3rd date for the Certification Motion has been changed.The dates for the Certification Motion are now April 29th and 30th, and May 1st, 2019 (instead of May 16th) if a 3rd date is required.

 Update.
 October 23, 2018